 An ideal candidate for the trek would be someone who enjoys trekking and being out of their comfort zone; is interested in different cultures and is willing to train for the challenge.
 The minimum age is 18, although 16-17 year olds may register if accompanied by a parent or legal guardian.

 Health considerations

-We require a medical form to be completed by everyone upon registering, and any pre-existing conditions, medications used and other medical issues must be noted and (if relevant) signed by your GP.
-Any conditions that develop must be declared and a new medical form completed and signed.
+We require a medical form to be completed by everyone upon registering, and any pre-existing conditions, medications used and other medical issues must be specified.
+All your medical details are treated in the strictest confidence.